 During World War II, Braque remained in Paris.
 His paintings at that time, primarily still-lifes and interiors, became more sombre, particularly in his macabre Vanitas series.
 In addition to paintings, Braque also made lithographs, engravings, and sculptures.
 From the late 1940s, he treated various recurring themes, such as birds, ateliers, landscapes, and seascapes.
 In 1954, he designed stained-glass windows for the church of Varengeville.
 During the last few years of his life, Braque’s ill health prevented him from undertaking further large-scale commissions, but he continued to paint, make lithographs, and design jewellery.
 In 1961, he became the first living artist to have his work exhibited the Louvre.
 Braque died on 31 August 1963 in Paris.

-Braque’s work can be found in major international collections, including: the Museum of Modern Art, New York; the Metropolitan Museum of Art, New York; Solomon R. Guggenheim Museum, New York; Art Institute of Chicago; Peggy Guggenheim Collection, Venice; Museo Nacional Thyssen-Bornemisza, Madrid; Museo Nacional Centro de Arte Reina Sofía, Madrid; Kunstmuseum, Basel; Stedelijk Museum, Amsterdam; Musée National d'Art Moderne, Centre Pompidou, Paris; Musée des Beaux-Arts de Lyon; the Tate Collection, London.
+Braque’s work can be found in the following selected international collections: the Museum of Modern Art (MoMA), New York; the Metropolitan Museum of Art, New York; Solomon R. Guggenheim Museum, New York; Art Institute of Chicago; Barnes Foundation, Philadelphia; the Peggy Guggenheim Collection, Venice; Museo Nacional Thyssen-Bornemisza, Madrid; Museo Nacional Centro de Arte Reina Sofía, Madrid; Kunstmuseum, Basel; Stedelijk Museum, Amsterdam; Musée National d'Art Moderne, Centre Pompidou, Paris; Musée des Beaux-Arts de Lyon; the Tate Collection, London.

 Please contact the gallery for further information on this artist.